andrasq/node-tzinfo/README.md

         ttisgmt:    // array of `ttisgmtcnt` transitions of tzinfo were UTC or local time };

-### tzinfo.findTzinfo( zoneinfo, date )
+### tzinfo.findTzinfo( zoneinfo, date [,firstIfTooOld] )

 Find in the parsed `zoneinfo` the index of the tzinfo struct corresponding to the given `date`.
 Returns a `tzinfo` struct or `false` if the date is before the earliest time transition on record or if date is not valid.
+If `firstIfTooOld` is truthy, it returns not false but the oldest available tzinfo struct.

 Tzinfo format: